LittleB0xes/hexed/README.md

 ## Command
 ```
 - hjkl          move (arrows works too)
 - g             move to the beginning of the file
 - G             move to the end of the file
 - (             move to the beginning of the line
 - )             move to the end of the line
 - [             move to the beginning of the page
 - ]             move to the end of the page
 - n             next page
 - b             previous page
 - N             next file
 - P             previous file
 - J             jump to address
 - a             insert a byte after cursor position
 - x             cut a byte
 - y             copy a byte
 - p             paste a byte
 - i             insert mode
-- I         insert mode (in ascii) -- but not accented or other local stuffs :-(
+- I             insert mode (in ascii)
+- s             search hex sequence
+- >             move to the next search result
+- <             move to the previous search result
+- <BCKSPACE>    Delete in search or jump mode
 - <ESC>         quit insert mode
 - <SPACE>       force refresh
 - <TAB>         show / hide title
 - w             write file
 - q             quit
 ```